-Students considering program withdrawal must contact the Graduate Programs Office at exs.kpe@utoronto.ca to discuss options.
+Students considering program withdrawal must contact the KPE Office of the Registrar and Student Services grad.kpe@utoronto.ca to discuss options.

 Any student that withdraws from the MPK program and is interested in rejoining must re-apply to the program in the following year to continue the program.
 Re-admission is not guaranteed.